nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Installation Instructions

 Installation instructions should be provided.
-The tool reviewer must be able to run them and successfully install the software.
+The tool reviewer must be able to follow them and successfully install the software.

 If the software does not require user install, e.g., on a web app, no install instructions need to be provided.